• Skip to primary navigation

 Cornstarch added to orange glaze

-Sprinkle in the cornstarch and whisk; add sugar and continue to stir until glaze thickens (about 5-minutes)
+Sprinkle in the cornstarch and whisk until the mixture is free of lumps; add sugar. and continue to stir until glaze thickens (about 5-minutes)

 Orange sauce in pan on a spoon